nataliaSzczecinska/SudokuGame/README.md

 If you choose 'p', the program will start again with empty board (it is not show an empty board).
 ![Algorithm](src/main/resources/screenshots/playAgain.png)

-If you choose 'e', the program will thank you for playing and swich off.
+If you choose 'e', the program will thank you for playing and swich off

 ![Algorithm](src/main/resources/screenshots/endGame.png)